Single origin matcha

 2. What is single origin?

-In reference to matcha, single origin simply means that the matcha leaves were grown in a single place.
+Matcha is considered single origin when the matcha leaves were all grown in a single place.
 The place could be as large as a country or region, as big as a prefecture, or as small as a family farm.
 Often but not always, the origin is the same as the name of the tea.
 For example, Uji matcha is grown in the historical Uji area (currently Kyoto, Nara, Shiga and Mie prefectures).
 However, not every tea labeled with a region is single origin.
 Some teas are named after the place where they were blended.

 Glossary